-Striker Robert Lewandowski, who denied last week that he has signed a pre-contract agreement with Bayern Munich, scored twice - with Marco Reus's free-kick deceiving Marseille goalkeeper Steve Mandanda in between the Pole's strikes.
+Striker Robert Lewandowski, who scored twice - with Marco Reus's free-kick deceiving Marseille goalkeeper Steve Mandanda in between the Pole's strikes.

-Milan's draw means they lie second in Group H, two points behind Celtic's conquerors Barcelona ahead of back-to-back European games against the Catalans.
+Milan's draw means they lie second in Group H, two points behind ahead of back-to-back European games against the Catalans.

 Basel's home match against Schalke was temporarily halted in the first half when environmental protestors abseiled from the roof of St Jakob Park.